Code of Conduct

 Harassment includes, but is not limited to:

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
-Conference staff can be identified by green event branded t-shirts and organiser name tags.
+Conference staff can be identified by pink event branded t-shirts and organiser name tags.
 Harassment and other Code of Conduct violations reduce the value of our event for everyone.
 We want you to be happy at our event.
 People like you make our event a better place.
 You can make a report either personally or anonymously.